Hansimov/blog/docs/notes/llama-cpp.md

-# Run LLMs locally wtih llama-cpp
+# Run LLMs locally with llama-cpp

 Notes for running LLM in local machine with CPU and GPUs.